enriquepablo/npl-web/npl_ref.rst

 Predicates are themselves terms, and can thus match variables in rules, or appear as objects in other predicates.
+In the example in the `home page <index>`_, a predicate would be ``loves sue``.
+This would be missing the ``[]`` operator, that is needed when predicates are used as objects in other predicates;
+so a more correct form would be ``[loves sue]``.
+But this is not yet totally correct syntax.
+We can have more than one object in a predicate, and, in different facts, the same verb can form the predicate with a different number of objects.
+Thus, we need to label the objects.
+To see this, consider that we have a "goes" verb that takes 2 objects to form a predicate, a "from" object and a "towards" object.
+And consider that we want to use this verb to form a fact where we only talk about where someone goes, and not where she comes from.
+Using "[goes madrid]" would not tell us whether "madrid" is a "towards" or a "from" object.
+So, the syntactically correct form would be
+``[loves who sue]``.
+Obviously, we would have to incorporate the ``who`` label in the definition of the ``loves`` verb, and in the rules.

+Facts
+#####

 Then we have fact elements.
 Facts are composed of a subject, a predicate, and an optional time.
 The subject can be any atomic term, and the predicate has to be a predicate term.
 We will leave time out of this introduction.
+In the example in the `home page <index>`_, a fact would be ``mike loves sue``.
+Incorporating the corrections
+explained for predicates,
+we would have ``mike [loves who sue]``.

+Rules
+#####

 Then we have rule elements.
 Rules are composed of a set of